mp-web3/rust-complete-dev-guide/README.md

 > ⚠️ In Rust "variables" are called "bindings"

+> ⚠️ Any time you create a folder inside "src", ypu also have to create a file named "mod.rs"

 - Vector: can grow and shrink in size and contains elements
 - Array: it is a collection of elements fixed in size
 - Trait: a set of functions